nicholaswmin/automap/README.md

 ## Footnotes

-[^1]: The time complexity bounds described are in the context of fetching data from a remote service (Redis).
+[^1]: The time complexity bounds described are in the context of fetching data
+      from a remote service (Redis).
       As described, this package also performs a breadth-first graph traversal which is `O(V + E)` but since this step does not involve any network roundtrips, it's assumed to have a negligible impact.
+      There is also an `Array.sort` step involved, which Node.js most likely implements using [Quicksort][qs], which itself is O(n<sup>2</sup>) in it's worst-case.

 [test-workflow-badge]: https://github.com/nicholaswmin/automap/actions/workflows/tests.yml/badge.svg
 [ci-test]: https://github.com/nicholaswmin/automap/actions/workflows/tests.yml